AcademySoftwareFoundation/tac/process/start_project.md

 ### What happens next?

-Generally, the TAC will schedule project proposals at the following [TAC Meeting](/meetings).
-Guidelines for the presentation to the TAC are detailed in the [project lifecycle](/process/lifecycle#tac-presentation).
+Generally, the TAC will schedule project proposals at the following [TAC Meeting](/meetings), provided there is at least one week between the submitted project proposal and the scheduled TAC meeting.

+Proposed projects will have a 30-minute presentation timeslot at an upcoming TAC meeting as the schedule allows.
+The project proposal must include a presentation conforming to the structure below to ensure uniform and complete submissions.

+*   Overview of the project and its purpose
+    *  If a project is new, it’s often helpful to share the vision for the project, the anticipated structure, and benefits.
+    *  If the project is an existing open-source project proposed to join ASWF, it is often helpful to schedule a project walkthrough for the community to understand better the project, including the architecture, structure, and how to get started using the project.
+This often helps review progress more efficiently.
+*   How does this submission support the ASWF Mission and Vision Statements?
+*   Does the project have any users?
+    *   How do you plan to attract users if accepted?
+*   How many committers will you have upfront, and from which companies?
+    *   How do you plan to attract committers and contributors if accepted?
+*   Architecture (functional / non-functional aspects), design, feature overview
+*   Demo and/or walk-through of the project

 Key things to keep in mind for project proposals to the TAC:

-- Often, the TAC may not vote to include the project in the same meeting it's proposed, so don't be concerned if the TAC postpones the vote to a following meeting or via email.
+- The TAC may consider the project for approval at the proposed stage during the meeting it is presented at, provided a quorum of TAC voting members are present.
+If there is no quorum of TAC voting members present or if the TAC is not ready to consider the project for approval during the meeting, the TAC will either:
+  - Conduct a vote to approve the project via email, or
+  - Continue the discussion via email or during a future TAC meeting.
-- Projects accepted at the Incubation level are generally mature, stable projects that have existed for many years ( examples include OpenVDB, OpenEXR, and OpenImageIO ).
-Projects that are newly forming or incomplete should propose to join at the Sandbox level.
+- Projects accepted at the [Incubation Stage](lifecycle#incubation-stage) are generally mature, stable projects that have existed for many years.
+Projects that are newly forming or incomplete should propose to join at the [Sandbox Stage](/lifecycle#sandbox-stage).
-- It's rare to see a project accepted at the Adopted level as even incoming projects that have existed for years require a fair amount of governance and operations changes as they come into the Academy Software Foundation; those projects tend to come in at the Incubation level and move to Adopted within a year.
+- It's rare to see a project accepted at the [Adopted Stage](lifecycle#adopted-stage), as even incoming projects that have existed for years require a fair amount of governance and operations changes as they come into the Academy Software Foundation; those projects tend to come in at the Incubation level and move to Adopted within a year.
 - The TAC may ask for the project to go back and address specific questions and/or concerns and then re-propose the project.
+Any project that the TAC has not approved, or any project that is not renewed by the TAC, can only re-propose the project with the approval of the TAC.